SuperJSBros/roaster-monitor-sensor/README.md

-# roaster-monitor
+# roaster-monitor-sensor

-Temperature monitor for my coffee bean roaster
+Temperature monitor for my coffee bean roaster.
+Post sensor data to a remote backend.